KleinhansDa/anaLLzr3D/README.md

 # anaLLzr3D and LLmapR

-The **anallzr3D** is an imagej plugin to analyze Z-stacks of posterior lateral line primordium in 3D.
+The **anallzr3D** is an IJ plugin to analyze Z-stacks of posterior lateral line primordium in 3D.

 The **LLmapR** is a web-app to analyze the outcome of the ***anallzr3D***